ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 vertisement to the finished and classical ora­
 tion of the statesman, they more readily com­
 prehend the meaning of the text, and conse­
-quently analyze its construction with a
+quently analyze its construction with ac
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_hawk_ver02:data:sn84026472:00416156372:1857052001:0497/pct:32.768131,57.762963,14.586313,16.488889/!600,600/0/default.jpg"/>
 </td>